postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 `https://<your-mock-server-url>/get?test=123`

-There's no need to add an `x-api-key` header, as the mock server is public, so just select **Send** to send the request.
+There's no need to add an `x-api-key` header, as the mock server is public, so select **Send** to send the request.
 The response pane shows the response from the mock server.

 <img alt="Sending a request to the mock server" src="https://assets.postman.com/postman-docs/mock-api-mock-response-v9-14.jpg" width="893px">